Melvin Rees: Investigation and manhunt

-Soon after the Jacksons' disappearance, a local couple came forward to report that they had had a frightening experience with a tall, darked-haired man that same afternoon.
+Soon after the Jacksons' disappearance, a local couple came forward to report that they had had a frightening experience with a tall, dark-haired man that same afternoon.
 The man had driven behind and around them in a blue, older-model Chevrolet, flashing his headlights and forcing them off the road.
 The man later got out of his car and menacingly approached the couple; sensing danger, they reversed and managed to flee the scene.
 After Mildred and Susan Jackson's bodies were found, detectives discovered an abandoned building near their dump site—reportedly the same cinderblock structure that had been searched after Margaret Harold's killing.
 Inside, they found a red button missing from Mildred's dress, indicating that she had been taken there after being kidnapped.
 Near the building were fresh tire marks.
 After finding points of comparison between the Harold and Jackson cases—mainly the general area of the murders and the sadistic nature of the crimes—investigators determined that both homicides were committed by the same culprit.

 The murder investigation became a media sensation with the involvement of self-proclaimed psychic Peter Hurkos, who visited the gravesite of the Jacksons in Falls Church, Virginia and handled their possessions, allegedly using his powers to accurately describe the murders and the positions in which their bodies were found.
 Hurkos visited the site of the Margaret Harold murder, and told investigators that the same killer had murdered the Jacksons.
 He also made various predictions about the outcome of the case, saying that it would be solved within two weeks and that the killer would ultimately be indicted for nine murders.
 Hurkos reportedly led investigators to the house of one of their main suspects, a trash collector who confessed to the murders; with the later apprehension of Rees, however, Hurkos and his claims about the case were ridiculed by The Washington Post.